 The Maverick's boxy cab, however, provides excellent visibility.
 Big, squarish windows mean that you can see well in every direction, and while they're a bit on the small side, we like Ford's useful integrated blind-spot mirrors.

 How’s the tech?
-This year's Maverick comes standard with a new 13.2-inch center touchscreen.
-We haven't tested it yet, but we expect it to operate similarly to Ford's other touchscreens.
-That means it should have easy-to-use menus and buttons.
+This year's Maverick comes standard with a new 13.2-inch center touchscreen backed with Ford's current Sync 4 operating system.
+That means it has crisp graphics, is fast-acting, and has easy-to-use menus and buttons.
 Otherwise, there isn't much standard tech inside the Maverick.
 The standard stereo is pretty underwhelming when it comes to output volume.
 Most of the Maverick's advanced driver aids, such as adaptive cruise control or blind-spot warning, are optional or standard on the more expensive trim levels.

 Towing and Storage